CYBEX-P/priv-docs/source/markdown/Home.md

 #### Collector
 The collector is a multi-part module.
 The collector has the encryption module and the gatherers which ship the information to the collection encryption module to be encrypted.
 To run the collector correctly one has to setup the encryption policy.

-One has to start the Collector using `collectr.sh`, then one can run mulple collector clients.
+One has to start the Collector using `collector.sh`, then one can run mulple collector clients.
 The only requirement for a client is that they have to connect to the collector tcp socket and send one json record per connection.

 A collector client is provided within the collector module.
 The dependencies are  `python3`, `python3-venv` and modules specified in `requirements.txt` (install as specified below).